Hervar77/infinity-doc/mkdocs/api/infinity.image.md

 Parameters:

 - color: `number`
-  >the color to be filled in
+  >The color to be filled in.

 Example: